Monogatari/Documentation/building-blocks/components/README.md

 #### Vanilla JavaScript

-{% hint style="danger" %}
+> [!CAUTION]
-Due to current limitations in the [Pandora library](../../advanced-monogatari-development/core-libraries/pandora.md) used for Monogatari's components, it is not recommended to interact with the `innerHTML` property of any component as it's prone to cause the duplication of the children inside such component.
+> Due to current limitations in the Pandora library used for Monogatari's components, it is not recommended to interact with the `innerHTML` property of any component as it's prone to cause the duplication of the children inside such component.
 The approach shown here, while more verbose, avoids this situation.
-{% endhint %}

 ```javascript
 // Get the game-screen HTML element